Not All Multi-Valued Partial CFL Functions Are Refined by Single-Valued Functions: Future Challenges

 \section{Future Challenges}

 Throughout this paper, we have discussed a question of whether multi-valued partial functions can be refined by certain single-valued partial functions.
 For NFA functions, Kobayashi \cite{Kob69} solved this refinement question affirmatively.
-Konstantinidis, Santean, and Yu \cite{KSY07} tackled the same question for CFL functions and obtained a partial solution but left the question open.
-In this paper, we have answered the question negatively by proving that $\ucfltwov\not\sqsubseteq_{ref}\cflsv$ (Theorem \ref{UCFL2V-by-CFLSV}).
-Notice that $\cflsv$ is the same as $\cflkv{1}$.
-In a natural, analogous way, we can expand our interest from $\ucfltwov$ and $\cflsv$ to unambiguous $(k(n)+1)$-valued and $k(n)$-valued function families, $\ucflkv{(k(n)+1)}$ and $\ucflkv{(k(n)}$ for any appropriately chosen function $k:\nat\to\nat^{+}$, where ``$n$'' refers to input length.
+Konstantinidis, Santean, and Yu \cite{KSY07} tackled the same question for CFL functions and obtained a partial solution but left the entire question open.
+In this paper, we have answered this question negatively by proving that $\ucfltwov\not\sqsubseteq_{ref}\cflsv$ (Theorem \ref{UCFL2V-by-CFLSV}).
+In a natural, analogous way, we can expand our interest from $\ucfltwov$ and $\cflsv$ to unambiguous $(k(n)+1)$-valued and $k(n)$-valued function families, $\ucflkv{(k(n)+1)}$ and $\ucflkv{k(n)}$ for any appropriately chosen function $k:\nat\to\nat^{+}$, where ``$n$'' refers to input length.
 Here, we wish to raise a more general question of the following form regarding unambiguous $(k(n)+1)$-valued CFL functions.

-\begin{openproblem} Is it true that $\ucflkv{(k(n)+1)}\sqsubseteq_{ref}\cflkv{(k(n))}$? \end{openproblem}
+\begin{openproblem} Is it true that $\ucflkv{(k(n)+1)}\sqsubseteq_{ref}\cflkv{k(n)}$? \end{openproblem}

 It is not clear that the proof argument of this paper can be straightforwardly extended to solve this general question.
-However, we conjecture that a negative solution is possible to attain for any reasonable function $k(n)$.
+Nevertheless, we conjecture that a negative solution is possible for any ``reasonable'' function $k(n)\in 2^{O(n)}$.